 Harding University is a private, Christian, liberal arts university located in Searcy, Arkansas.
-Committed to the pursuit of academic excellence and the establishment of strong spiritual foundations, the University attracts students representing all 50 states and 54 nations and territories.
+Committed to the pursuit of academic excellence and the establishment of strong spiritual foundations, the University attracts students from across the U.S. and more than 50 nations and territories.

-Harding offers 10 undergraduate degrees in more than 100 majors and 14 pre-professional programs.
-Master’s degree programs are offered in business, clinical mental health counseling, education, marriage and family therapy, ministry, nursing, school counseling, speech-language pathology, and physical assistant studies.
+Harding offers 10 undergraduate degrees in more than 100 majors and 14 preprofessional programs.
+Master’s degree programs are offered in athletic training, business, clinical mental health counseling, education, information systems, marriage and family therapy, ministry, nursing, school counseling, speech-language pathology, and physician assistant studies.
 Doctoral programs are offered in Bible, education, pharmacy, and physical therapy.

-Educated with a global perspective, nearly half of all students take advantage of an international experience through the Global Missions Experience; spring break missions; or study abroad programs in Australasia, Chile, England, France, Greece, Italy, and Zambia.
+Educated with a global perspective, nearly half of all students take advantage of an international experience through summer or spring break mission trips and study abroad programs in Australasia, Chile, England, Greece, Italy, and Zambia.

 Harding is accredited by the Higher Learning Commission.
-The University also maintains specialized accreditation for its programs and has more than 50 degrees/majors offered by colleges, departments, and programs with specialized accreditation.
+The University also maintains specialized accreditation for more than 50 degrees/majors offered by colleges, departments, and programs.
 These programs all benefit from the rigorous program review requirements in the accreditation process, the standards of which are based on national standardized outcomes.

 Get to know Harding University

 For 30 minutes every weekday, the entire student body assembles for chapel—a time-honored tradition of worship, community building, and affirmation of Harding’s identity as a Christian university.
 Led by the University president, this shared experience facilitates and strengthens the relationships within the Harding community.
 Times of joy, sadness, stress, and success are all felt and supported by the University’s collective community.